jacksleight/statamic-bard-texstyle/README.md

 <!-- /statamic:hide -->

-This Statamic addon gives you the ability to add custom heading, paragraph, list, span and div styles to the Bard fieldtype.
+This Statamic addon gives you the ability to add custom heading, paragraph and span styles to the Bard fieldtype.

 ## Documentation